drupalprojects/memcache/README.txt

 - The default cluster is 'default'.

-Here is a simple setup that has two memcached instances, both running on localhost.
+Here is a simple setup that has three memcached instances, two running on localhost, and one on a Unix socket.
 The 11212 instance belongs to the 'pages' cluster and the table cache_page is mapped to the 'pages' cluster.
-Thus everything that gets cached, with the exception of the page cache (cache_page), will be put into 'default', or the 11211 instance.
-The page cache will be in 11212.
+The Unix socket instance belongs to the 'blocks' cluster, and the table cache_block is mapped to the 'blocks' cluster.
+Thus everything that gets cached, with the exception of the page cache (cache_page) and block cache (cache_block), will be put into 'default', or the 11211 instance.
+The page cache will be in 11212, and the block cache in the Unix socket instance.
+Note that no port is specified for the socket.

 $conf = array(
   ...
   // Important to define a default cluster in both the servers
   // and in the bins.
 This links them together.
   'memcache_servers' => array('localhost:11211' => 'default',
-                              'localhost:11212' => 'pages'),
+                              'localhost:11212' => 'pages',
+                              'unix:///path/to/socket' => 'blocks'),
   'memcache_bins' => array('cache' => 'default',
-                           'cache_page' => 'pages'),
+                           'cache_page' => 'pages',
+                           'cache_block' => 'blocks'),
 );

 Here is an example configuration that has two clusters, 'default' and